azdavis/millet/docs/ARCHITECTURE.md

 Unifies ~all of the passes into one single API.

-### `crates/millet-ls`
+### `crates/lang-srv`

-Depends on `analysis` and a bunch of third party crates to implement a language server.
-This is one of two binary targets.
-Note that only binary targets may perform IO.
+Depends on `analysis` and a bunch of third party crates to implement a language server based on `analysis`.
+Has a fair amount of "glue code" to convert between analysis types and LSP types.

-### `crates/millet-cli`

-A CLI wrapper around `analysis`.
-It basically does one full analysis of the input, prints any errors to stdout, and exits, much like a conventional compiler or linter.

 ## Other crates